 📘MikroTik routers, powered by RouterOS, provide robust logging features that help network administrators monitor activity, diagnose issues, and maintain security.
 Accessing these logs is crucial for effective network management.
-RouterOS offers several methods to view and export these logs, which can be used locally or remotely.

 Table of Contents

-✅ Methods to Access Logging on a MikroTik Router
+Method: Access Logging MikroTik Router

 1. Winbox (Graphical Interface)